KastnerRG/Read_the_docs/docs/axidma2.rst

 Using the union data type improperly can lead to various problems.
 Keep in mind that the union data type does not do type casting, it simply interprete the same bits with differet protocols.
 In this lab, we do all the arithmetics in floating point, and the "integer version" of the data is used for interaction with the AXIS only, and make no sense if used for arithmetic operations.

 Another issue worth noticing is that we are reusing the input AXIS ``transPkt`` for output.
 The ``transPkt`` contains not only the data but also the necessary side channels.
-In other projects, you might choose not to reuse the packets, in these cases, you have to manually take care of the side channels, especially ``last``, ``strb`` and ``strb``.
+In other projects, you might choose not to reuse the packets, in these cases, you have to manually take care of the side channels, especially ``last``, ``strb`` and ``keep``.
 Here is an example from another project,

 .. code-block :: c++